cerebral-legacy/cerebral-website/app/markdown/doc_long_running_services.md

 #### Summary

-- Use Cerebral's *module* interface to expose inputs from the "outside" world as *signals* in your application.
+- Cerebral's *module* interface allows you to create a service (process) that gives input to Cerebral by firing off signals
-- Services are passed to *actions* and *actions* can trigger **new** signals from long running, possibly async processes
+- Services are accessible in the *actions*, so at any point in a flow you can control the behaviour of a service.
+Start and stop subscriptions, open and close connections etc.
-- Unlike common ajax calls that fire once, these processes often trigger *signals* that happen multiple times (repeatedly) throughout your app's execution
+- Unlike common ajax calls that has only one response, returning a promise, you may use the approach explained here to handle processes that will give multiple responses over time
-- Since all inputs to your app are explicitly listed in your signal definition you can easily understand their behavior and view them in the debugger
+- Since all inputs to your app are explicitly listed in your signal definition you can easily understand their behavior and view these processes in the debugger